 A recent DUI arrest

-It is common for a driver’s license to be suspended after they are arrested for DUI.
+It is common for an IL driver’s license status to be suspended after they are arrested for DUI.
 If the driver took a chemical test (breathalyzer, blood test, or urine test) and was over the legal limit, their license will likely be suspended for a 6-month period.

 If the driver refused to take a chemical test, it may be suspended for 12-months.

 If this is not the driver’s first time being charged with DUI, the suspension period may be even longer.

 If your license is suspended because of a recent DUI arrest, it is strongly recommended that you consult with a DUI attorney.
 There are still ways to drive legally after a DUI, but your attorney will be able to recommend the best course of action for your situation.